 What is fibromyalgia?

-Fibromyalgia is a common condition in which people experience long-term, body-wide pain and tender points in joints, muscles, tendons, and other soft tissues.
-Fibromyalgia has also been linked to fatigue, sleep problems, headaches, depression, anxiety, and other symptoms.
+Those with fibromyalgia experience long-term, body wide pain and tender points in joints, muscles, tendons, and other soft tissues.
+Fibromyalgia has also been linked to fatigue, sleep problems, headaches, depression, anxiety and other symptoms.

-- Irritable bowel syndrome with gas, alternating diarrhea and constipation
+- Irritable bowel syndrome, with alternating diarrhea and constipation

 - Poor memory and problems thinking clearly